When you think of cactus, you naturally think of thorns, but did you know cacti have two types of thorns?

 What Can You Do to Avoid Glochids?

-Whenever you have to handle one of these plants, you must be sure to wear ample protection.
+Whenever you have to handle one of these plants, you must wear ample protection.

 - Eye Protection